skandansn/AIResume/README.md

 4) AIResume finds the most important keywords for this job description and finds a way to add them to your resume.

 5) Generate the final updated PDF version of your new resume.

+Can be used as an REST API: https://airesume-backend.onrender.com